juashyam/juashyam/README.md

 From circuits to code, I’ve always been fascinated by how things work.
 I began with C++ and Java, tinkering my way through trials/errors before diving into the world of e-commerce and Magento.

-These days I'm experimenting with Python, Node.js, Rust, and whatever else catches my interest.
+These days I'm focusing on Cloud-Native Data Infrastructure on AWS and experimenting with Data Engineering, Python, Rust, and whatever else catches my interest.
 Let’s geek out together! 🚀

 <!--
 **juashyam/juashyam** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.